USS Princeton (1843): 1844 Peacemaker accident

 Another 16 to 20 people were injured, including several members of the ship's crew, Senator Benton, and Captain Stockton.
 The president was below decks and not injured.

+Tyler had become president after the death of William Henry Harrison, and there would be no Constitutional mechanism to fill an intra-term vacancy in the position of vice-president until the Twenty-Fifth Amendment was ratified in 1967; therefore he had no vice-president.
+If Tyler had been killed in the incident, under the terms of the Presidential line of succession the current President pro tempore of the Senate Willie P. Mangum would have become Acting President.

 Aftermath

 Rather than ascribe responsibility for the explosion to individuals, Tyler wrote to Congress the next day that the disaster "must be set down as one of the casualties which, to a greater or lesser degree, attend upon every service, and which are invariably incident to the temporal affairs of mankind".
 He said it should not affect lawmakers' positive assessment of Stockton and his improvements in ship construction.

 Plans to construct more ships modeled on Princeton were promptly scrapped.
 Still, Tyler won Congressional approval to construct a single gun on the dimensions of the Peacemaker, fired once and never mounted.
 A Court of Inquiry investigated the cause of the explosion and found that all those involved had taken appropriate precautions.
 At Stockton's request, the Committee on Science and Arts of the Franklin Institute conducted its own inquiry, which criticized many details of the manufacturing process, as well as the use of a welded band for reinforcement rather than the shrinking technique used on the Oregon.
 Ericsson, whom Stockton had originally paid $1,150 for designing and outfitting Princeton, sought another $15,000 for his additional efforts and expertise.
 He sued Stockton for payment and won in court, but the funds were never appropriated.
 Stockton went on to serve as Military Governor of California and a United States Senator from New Jersey.
 Ericsson had a distinguished career in naval design and is best known for his work on USS Monitor, the U.S. Navy's first ironclad warship.

 To succeed Gilmer as Secretary of the Navy, Tyler appointed John Y. Mason, another Virginian; John C. Calhoun was Tyler's replacement for Secretary of State Upshur.
 Upshur was about to win Senate approval of a treaty annexing Texas when he died.
 Under Calhoun, annexation was delayed and became a principal issue in the presidential election of 1844.